Club América: 2020–present

 16th league title, and become the first side to win three Liga MX titles in a row in the short-tournament era.
 The following Clausura saw América make an unprecedented fourth consecutive appearance in the finals, though they lost to Toluca 2–0 on aggregate.
-After this defeat Club América would also fail to qualify for 2025 FIFA Club World Cup, losing to LAFC 2-1 in the playoffs.
-Later they would lose again to Toluca 1-3 in the 2025 Campeón de Campeones.
+After this defeat Club América would also fail to qualify for 2025 FIFA Club World Cup, losing to LAFC 2–1 in the playoffs.
+Later they would lose again to Toluca 1–3 in the 2025 Campeón de Campeones.

+On 23 December 2025, Ollamani (formed after Televisa spun off their sports and gambling operations, including América, in 2024) announced that they would enter a partnership with General Atlantic that would see the club run under a new entity known as Grupo Águilas.
+Ollamani would have a 51% stake in Grupo Águilas and continue to run América and Estadio Banorte, while General Atlantic would own the remaining 49% stake.
+The new entity would also have a partnership with the Kraft Analytics Group, who share the same ownership as the NFL club New England Patriots.
+The deal gives Ollamani Group, Club América's owner, a 51% controlling share, with Emilio Azcárraga Jean leading the new entity to boost growth, modernize the stadium for the 2026 World Cup, and expand the club's global brand, marking a major shift in Mexican football investment.

 Crest and colors

 Crest

 When Club América was founded in 1916, the crest consisted of the letter 'C', standing for "Club", overlapped by an 'A', which stood for "América".
 After a brief period in which the team's name was changed to Club Unión, it was reverted to Club América in the mid-1920s, and the crest was modified, with a map of the Americas behind the 'CA', and encased in a football, all in the team's colors – which were cream and blue.
 Since then, the design of the crest has seen minimal change; at the beginning of the 21st century, the vertical line at the crest's center was removed.
 During the early 1980s, the crest was surrounded by an image of an eagle (due to the club's nickname), and was even enclosed in a triangle.
 The most recent modification of the crest was in 2010, with the yellow and blue more vibrant and a darker outline and border.